gaschgithub/reaper-audiobook-toolkit/README.md

 ### Future Scripts (⚠️ in Progress)

 - **`auto_pickup.lua`**
-  Reading all error markers' titles per pickup session, finds each error within the book script, highlights the each error's sentence and exports all PDF pages with pickup annotations.
+  After reading all error markers per pickup session, the script finds each error within the book script, highlights the each error's sentence and exports all PDF pages with pickup annotations.

 ---